If you have strong design skills, enjoy working collaboratively and can meet tight deadlines, exhibition design could be

 What to expect

 - You're likely to have several one-off projects in progress at any one time.

 - The role may also include project management, particularly in smaller companies, which can involve responsibility for furniture, stock-panel, lighting and rig rental, pre-event marketing, packaging, delivery and storage.

-- Self-employment and freelance work are common once you've got significant experience and have established a network of personal contacts.
+- Self-employment and freelance work are possible once you've got significant experience and have established a network of personal contacts.
+Having the skills to take a project on from concept through to completion will make you particularly attractive as a freelancer.

 - Travel within a working day and overnight absences from home are common when visiting clients or exhibition spaces.
 You may need to visit clients overseas occasionally.